malminhas/trains/README.md

 trains
 ======
-Command line tools for getting UK train times from A to B using the [transportapi.com](transportapi.com) digital platform for transport.
+A variety of tools for getting UK train times from A to B using the [transportapi.com](transportapi.com) digital platform for transport.
 Inspired by [this codebase](https://github.com/chrishutchinson/train-departure-screen/blob/master/src/trains.py) developed for [this really cool Raspberry Pi-powered train board](https://twitter.com/chrishutchinson/status/1136743837244768257) built by Chris Hutchinson (@chrishutchinson) which also uses the same [transportapi.com](transportapi.com) API.
 The purpose of the script is to allow me to use the command line to conveniently determine the times of the next few trains to and from my London station which happens to be Paddington.

 Prerequisites
 -------------